Now for something a bit different.

-2) Bolivar Royal Corona (Cuba)
+2) Bolivar Royal Corona (CUBA)

 Now we get into the famous Cuban cigars.
 Are they really as good as everyone says?
-Yes and no. Many are overrated (*cough* Cohiba).
+Yes and no. A few are overrated (*cough* Cohiba).
 This, however, is not.
 The Bolivar Royal Corona is truly fantastic.
 Flavourful but smooth, nice open draw.
 Earthy tones.
 For the intermediate smoker - beginners may find it a tad strong.

-1) Partagas D4 (Cuba)
+1) Partagas D4 (CUBA)